reoccurcat/discord2groupme/README.md

 4. Install dependencies for node, then requests for python.
 (Run these commands where you downloaded the files: `npm install`, `pip3 install requests`)

 5. Start discordhook with node and groupmehook with python. (`python3 groupmehook.py` and `node discordhook.js`) (Windows users: use `python` instead of `python3`.)
+- You may specify the port you want GroupMe hook to run on as an additional argument.
+Ex: `python3 groupmehook.py 9999`.

+6. Configure the callback URL in the groupme website to point to the IP address and port of where you are running GroupMe hook.
+(Don't forget http:// in the front)

-6. (Only if allow_all is false) send a message on GroupMe.
+7. (Only if allow_all is false) send a message on GroupMe.
 The console of the GroupMe hook will show the ID of whoever posted the message, so you can paste this into the groupme_user_id field.

 ## Extra Info